Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Introduction

 Below we first introduce the interactions and relevant equations in Section~\ref{sec:equations}.
-Then in Section~\ref{sec:criterion}, we develop an analytical stability criterion that predicts the long-time stability of a $N+1$ system from its initial conditions by comparing the precession rates of different dynamical effects.
+Then in Section~\ref{sec:criterion}, we develop a relativistic analytical stability criterion that predicts the long-time stability of a $N+1$ system from its initial conditions by comparing the precession rates of different dynamical effects.
 Numerical methods used in the rest of this work to test the criterion are introduced in Section~\ref{sec:numerical}.
-As a proof-of-concept, we apply and test the criterion on a set of $2+1$ systems in Section~\ref{sec:2+1 system} and $3+1$ systems in Section~\ref{sec:3+1 system}.
+As a proof-of-concept, we apply and test the criterion on a set of hypothetical $2+1$ and $3+1$ systems in Section~\ref{sec:2+1 system} and \ref{sec:3+1 system} respectively.
+After that, we demonstrate how the criterion can be applied to observed systems to constrain the orbital parameters of a potentially undiscovered companion in Section~\ref{sec:application}.
 Finally, we conclude with a discussion of this study in Section~\ref{sec:discussion}.